The War Machines

 Me: Let’s not go there, shall we?

-Before we can discuss it further, Fagin, sorry, I mean the generic tramp, is killed by some villains who look like they’ve just walked off the set of Police Surgeon.
-News of his death is so important, it’s front page news.
+Before we can get into this, the Fagin-esque generic tramp is killed by some villains who look like they’ve just walked off the set of Police Surgeon.
+In fact, this tramp’s death is so earth-shattering, it immediately becomes front-page news.
+And then WOTAN phones up the Doctor for a quick brainwashing session, and Sue thinks she’s worked it all out.

-Me: Yes, I do remember.
-My best friend featured prominently in an episode of Doctor Who and he didn’t tell me.
+Me: Yes, I remember.
+My best friend appeared in an episode of Doctor Who and he didn’t tell me.
 It’s been five years, love, you don’t have to keep reminding me.
-And no, it’s not the Cybermen.
+And no, it isn’t the Cybermen.

-The Doctor manages to break Dodo’s conditioning and she is sent to the country to recuperate.
+The Doctor breaks Dodo’s conditioning and she’s sent to the country to recuperate.

 Sue: Is Dodo on holiday for the rest of this story?